Portland metro · Oregon City · Chiropractic

 Whiplash Chiropractors in Oregon City, Oregon

-Whiplash is a cervical soft-tissue injury caused by rapid acceleration-deceleration, most often from a rear-end or side-impact vehicle collision.
-Oregon City chiropractors evaluate and treat cervical strain, restricted range of motion, and associated headaches.
-Oregon's Personal Injury Protection (PIP) benefit covers chiropractic whiplash care up to $15,000 per person with no fault determination required.
+Whiplash is a cervical injury caused by rapid acceleration and deceleration of the head, most often in a rear-end or side-impact collision.
+Oregon City chiropractors evaluate and treat the neck-specific consequences: cervical strain, restricted range of motion, and cervicogenic headaches that start at the base of the skull.
+Oregon's Personal Injury Protection (PIP) benefit covers chiropractic whiplash care, at least $15,000 per person, with no fault determination required.
 Every practitioner listed here holds an active license with the Oregon Board of Chiropractic Examiners (OBCE).

 Chiropractic care for whiplash

-Whiplash occurs when the head is thrown forward and snapped back faster than the cervical musculature can resist, most often in vehicle collisions.
-The result is overstretching or small tears in the neck muscles, ligaments, and facet joint capsules.
-Symptoms often develop in the 24 to 72 hours following the event and may include neck stiffness, headaches at the base of the skull, shoulder and upper back tension, and in some cases radiating arm pain from nerve irritation.
+Whiplash is a cervical acceleration-deceleration injury: the head is thrown forward and snapped back faster than the neck muscles can resist, overstretching or tearing the cervical muscles, ligaments, and facet joint capsules.
+Symptoms usually develop in the 24 to 72 hours after the event and center on the neck: stiffness and reduced range of motion, cervicogenic headaches at the base of the skull, upper-back and shoulder tension, and in some cases pain or tingling that radiates into the arm from irritation of a cervical nerve root.

-Chiropractic evaluation for whiplash includes orthopedic and neurological testing to identify which cervical segments are restricted and whether imaging is warranted.
-Treatment typically combines spinal manipulation to restore joint movement, soft-tissue therapy, and rehabilitative exercise.
-For Oregon PIP claims, whiplash is a covered condition and most Oregon City chiropractors accept PIP assignment directly.
+A chiropractic evaluation for whiplash centers on the neck.
+Orthopedic and neurological testing identifies which cervical segments are restricted, screens the cervical nerve roots, and determines whether imaging is warranted.
+Treatment combines cervical spinal manipulation to restore joint movement, soft-tissue therapy for the neck and upper back, and rehabilitative exercise for range of motion.
+Because whiplash usually follows a collision, the same Oregon PIP coverage applies, and most Oregon City chiropractors accept PIP assignment directly.

 - Cervical spinal manipulation to reduce restricted segment movement

-- Soft-tissue therapy for strained muscles and injured ligaments
+- Soft-tissue therapy for the neck and upper-back muscles and ligaments

-- Rehabilitative exercise to restore strength and range of motion
+- Rehabilitative exercise to restore neck strength and range of motion

 Finding whiplash care in Oregon City